 After receiving positive feedback from the Mayor, Scott Silverthorne, regarding our proposed sterilization effort we began organizing partners to fill in all the support roles.
 First, we finalized arrangements to integrate a graduate student from the University of Georgia, Charles Evans.

 The next critical step was working with the local Chief of Police, Rick Rappoport, who was exceptionally supportive on all levels including allowing us access to the Sally port for the surgeries and assigning officers to escort the darting team around the City.
 The local program supporters, Humane Deer Management and Pets Limited, facilitated fundraising and helped organize volunteers for transporting and handling deer.
 Wildlife Rescue Inc., based in Maryland, also was instrumental in providing financial support, equipment, supplies, and staff.
 We used our veterinarian, Dr. Steve Timm to train local veterinarians.
-We then were very fortunate to connect with local veterinarian, Jeff Newman from Caring Hands Animal Hospital, who played multiple critical roles and was exceptionally generous with his time, equipment, and staff.
+We then were very fortunate to connect with a local veterinarian, Jeff Newman from Caring Hands Animal Hospital, who played multiple critical roles and was exceptionally generous with his time, equipment, and staff.
 Finally, we received a Scientific Collection Permit from Virginia Department of Game and Inland Fisheries to carry out the project.

 As the District and its highly populated suburbs grapple with controlling their deer populations, Fairfax City is planning a new approach: Tranquilize and capture all the female deer in the city, take them to a surgical table and remove their ovaries to keep them from reproducing.
 If the city receives clearance from the state’s Department of Game and Inland Fisheries, officials said, it will be the first jurisdiction in Virginia to try the surgical sterilization approach.